Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 - No audio files were deemed necessary for this project and would just slow downloading speeds while being a distraction.

 #### Wireframes
-For the wireframes, [Balsamiq Wireframes](https://balsamiq.com/) was used as its quick and very simple.
+For the wireframes, [Balsamiq Wireframes](https://balsamiq.com/) was used as it's quick and very simple.

 All of my wireframes for this project can be found in the [design](design/wireframes/?raw=true) folder, which contains both the [desktop](design/wireframes/desktop/?raw=true) and [mobile](design/wireframes/mobile/?raw=true) sub-directories respectively.

----
-## Database Schema
----

- INSERT DATABASE SCHEMA IMAGE HERE

 ---
 ## Features